-Linville Falls History
+Linville Falls Facts

-John Rockefeller donated the falls to the National Park Service in 1952.
+- John Rockefeller donated the site to the National Park Service in 1952.
 He also provided about $100,000 for the purchase of the land, including an approximately 1,100-acre (445 hectares) area surrounding the falls and a part of surrounding Linville Gorge.

-Linville Falls Description
+Linville Falls Physical Description

-Linville Falls Ruggedness
+Linville Falls Ruggedness and Features

-Finally, the 0.7 mi (1.1 km) Gorge Trail, which branches off from the other trail, leads to an area near the foot of the falls.
+The final formal path, the 0.7 mi (1.1 km) Gorge Trail, which branches off from the other trails, leads to an area near the foot of the falls.
 Swimming, though, isn’t possible in any areas of the falls.
 The area comprises extremely rugged terrain, and many deaths have occurred.

 The United States National Park Service owns the falls, operating a visitor center and several miles of non-handicapped accessible trails with the 4 overlooks for the falls.
 From the top of the Upper Falls Trail, visitors can view the water spiraling through the small canyon.